MDARMAN203/e-commerce-data-analysis/README.md

 1. `python analysis.py` — cleans the data, joins Orders with Returns, and prints/saves all the figures used in the Key Insights above
 2. `python load_to_sqlite.py` — loads the cleaned data into a local SQLite database
 3. Run `analysis_queries.sql` against the database to reproduce the category/market/return-rate breakdowns
-4. Open `E-Commerce Data Analysis.pbix` in Power BI to view the dashboard
+4. Open `Dashboard.htm` in any web browser to view the dashboard

 ---